betaflight/betaflight/docs/Board - Sparky.md

 Once you have SWD connected you can use the st-link or j-link tools to flash a binary.

 See Sparky schematic for CONN2 pinouts.

+## TauLabs bootloader

+Flashing cleanflight will erase the TauLabs bootloader, this is not a problem and can easily be restored using the st flashloader tool.

 # Serial Ports